-- (i) the expression an "offer of Securities to the public" in relation to any Securities in any Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the Securities to be offered so as to enable an investor to decide to purchase or subscribe for the Securities; and - (ii) "Prospectus Regulation" means Regulation (EU) 2017/1129 of 14 June 2017.
+- (i) the expression an "offer of W&C Securities to the public" in relation to any W&C Securities in any Member State means the communication in any form and by any means of sufficient information on the terms of the offer and the W&C Securities to be offered so as to enable an investor to decide to purchase or subscribe for the W&C Securities; and - (ii) "Prospectus Regulation" means Regulation (EU) 2017/1129."; and - (b) the paragraphs under the heading "United Kingdom" on pages 308 and 309 of the Base Prospectus are deleted and replaced with the following:

-Prohibition of Sales to UK Retail Investors
+"Prohibition of Sales to UK Retail Investors

-Securities which are the subject of the offering contemplated by the Base Prospectus as completed by the Final Terms in relation thereto may not be offered, sold or otherwise made available to any retail investor in the United Kingdom, other than in the jurisdiction(s) for which a key information document is made available, if required pursuant to Regulation (EU) No 1286/2014 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA") (the "UK PRIIPs Regulation").
-For the purposes of this provision:
+If the Final Terms in respect of any W&C Securities specifies "Prohibition of Sales to EEA and UK Retail Investors - Selling Restriction" as applicable, W&C Securities which are the subject of the offering contemplated by the Base Prospectus as completed by the Final Terms in relation thereto may not be offered, sold or otherwise made available to any retail investor in the United Kingdom unless a key information document (if required) is made available in the United Kingdom.
+If the Final Terms in respect of any W&C Securities specifies the "Prohibition of Sales to EEA and UK Retail Investors - Selling Restriction" as not applicable, W&C Securities which are the subject of the offering contemplated by the Base Prospectus as completed by the Final Terms in relation thereto may be offered, sold or otherwise made available to any retail investor in the United Kingdom, provided that, where a key information document is required pursuant to Regulation (EU) No 1286/2014 as it forms part of domestic law by virtue of the European Union (Withdrawal) Act 2018 ("EUWA") (the "UK PRIIPs Regulation"), the W&C Securities may only be offered, sold or otherwise made available to any retail investor in the united Kingdom.